Marathi language: British colonial period

 The British colonial period starting in early 1800s saw standardisation of Marathi grammar through the efforts of the Christian missionary William Carey.
 Carey's dictionary had fewer entries and Marathi words were in Devanagari.
-Translations of the Bible were first books to be printed in Marathi.
-These translations by William Carey, the American Marathi mission and the Scottish missionaries led to the development of a peculiar pidginized Marathi called "Missionary Marathi” in the early 1800s.
+Translations of the Bible were the first books to be printed in Marathi.
+These translations by William Carey, the American Marathi mission and the Scottish missionaries led to the development of a peculiar pidginised Marathi called "Missionary Marathi" in the early 1800s.
 The most comprehensive Marathi-English dictionary was compiled by Captain James Thomas Molesworth and Major Thomas Candy in 1831.
 The book is still in print nearly two centuries after its publication.

-The colonial authorities also worked on standardizing Marathi under the leadership of Molesworth and Candy.
-They used Brahmins of Pune for this task and adopted the Sanskrit dominated dialect spoken by the elite in the city as the standard dialect for Marathi.
+The colonial authorities also worked on standardising Marathi under the leadership of Molesworth and Candy.
+They consulted Brahmins of Pune for this task and adopted the Sanskrit dominated dialect spoken by the elite in the city as the standard dialect for Marathi.

 The first Marathi translation of the New Testament was published in 1811 by the Serampore press of William Carey.
 The first Marathi newspaper called Durpan was started by Balshastri Jambhekar in 1832.
 Newspapers provided a platform for sharing literary views, and many books on social reforms were written.
-First Marathi periodical Dirghadarshan was started in 1840.
+The First Marathi periodical Dirghadarshan was started in 1840.

 The Marathi language flourished, as Marathi drama gained popularity.
 Musicals known as Sangeet Natak also evolved.
 Keshavasut, the father of modern Marathi poetry published his first poem in 1885.